LLNL/sundials/doc/ida/examples/source/index.rst

 =================================  ==========  ===========  ======  =============  =================================

-CVode example problems written in Fortran 2003 are summarized in the table below, and are further described in the chapters :ref:`serial_f2003` and :ref:`parallel_f2003`.
+IDA example problems written in Fortran 2003 are summarized in the table below, and are further described in the chapters :ref:`serial_f2003` and :ref:`parallel_f2003`.